 In June 2017 our shareholders approved the Biogen Inc. 2017 Omnibus Equity Plan (2017 Omnibus Equity Plan) for share-based awards to our employees.
 Awards granted from the 2017 Omnibus Equity Plan may include stock options, shares of restricted stock, restricted stock units, performance shares, stock appreciation rights and other awards in such amounts and with such terms and conditions as may be determined by a committee of our Board of Directors, subject to the provisions of the plan.
-Shares of common stock available for grant under the 2017 Omnibus Equity Plan consist of 8.0 million shares reserved for this purpose, plus shares of common stock that remained available for grant under our 2008 Omnibus Equity Plan (including shares available by reason of a predecessor plan) on the date that our shareholders approved the 2017 Omnibus Equity Plan, plus shares that were subject to awards under the 2008 Omnibus Equity Plan (including shares available by reason of a predecessor plan) that remain unissued upon the cancellation, surrender, exchange, termination or forfeiture of such awards.
+Shares of common stock available for grant under the 2017 Omnibus Equity Plan consist of 8.0 million shares reserved for this purpose, plus shares of common stock that remained available for grant under our 2008 Omnibus Equity Plan as of June 7, 2017 or that could again become available for grant if outstanding awards under the 2008 Omnibus Equity Plan as of June 7, 2017 are cancelled, surrendered or terminated in whole or in part.
 The 2017 Omnibus Equity Plan provides that awards other than stock options and stock appreciation rights will be counted against the total number of shares available under the plan in a 1.5-to-1 ratio.